 Currently, dark hardwood is popular for modern styles.
 Pairing a dark wood floor with lighter, minimalist furniture creates a stylish contrast that gives a home a sharp, chic look.

 Get a Team of Experts on Your Side

 Whether you’ve had a favorite type of hardwood for years or you’re still trying to figure out the difference between your options, Floor Coverings International Lexington is ready to help you!
-We are proud to serve Lexington, Georgetown, Richmond and the surrounding areas and will team with you throughout the entire flooring process.
+We are proud to serve Lexington, Georgetown, Frankfort, Midway, Versailles, Nicholasville, Paris, Scott County, Woodford County, Fayette County, Jessamine County, Franklin County and the surrounding areas and will team with you throughout the entire flooring process.
 Call us today or sign up online for a free in-home consultation to get set up with your personal flooring experts!